radixdlt/docs/develop/javascript-client-library/code-examples.md

 * [Creating a simple identity](code-examples.md#creating-a-simple-identity)

 {% hint style="success" %}
-**Tip:** using a _RemoteIdentity_ allows the JavaScript application to access an existing account that the user already has on a Wallet while keeping the private keys secure.
+**Tip:** using a _RemoteIdentity_ allows the JavaScript application to use a user's existing private key in their Desktop Wallet application, without the user exposing their private key to your app.
 {% endhint %}

 ### Creating a simple identity